I want to share my views on finding a quality personal trainer and knowimg if the one you have now is right for you.

 Part one I discussed what a trainer shouldn’t consist of and below are some of the traits you want to look for.

 Most reading this probably have had a few trainers over the years.
 I’m sure some have been good and others have fortunately changed careers by now.

-Here are 8 things to look for when getting a trainer:
+Here are 9 things to look for in a personal trainer:

-- References or referrals.
+1. References or referrals.
 Most of the business a good trainer tends to get will come from referrals. that means you need to ask around .
 Who else has trained with them.
 How long have they been in business?
-Full time or just part time hobbie because they enjoy fitness.
+Full time or just part time hobby because they enjoy fitness.

-- They have your best interest in mind.
+9. They have your best interest in mind.
 They should be genuinely concerned if you are doing well and progressing.
-You shouldn’t just be #4 client today and $65.if they are asking consistently questions about your sleep, food, activity, energy you’re both in right track.
+You shouldn’t just be #4 client today and $65.if they are asking consistently questions about your sleep, food, activity, energy you’re both in right track